 Emmeline worked at Wylie Dufresne's Alder and was a fromagère at Casellula while also leading the restaurant's social media and marketing efforts.

 In her other life, Emmeline also works as a journalist covering education.
 She is editor of TopSheet and senior editor for special projects at The 74, a nonprofit education news website.
-And previously worked for The Huffington Post and The Wall Street Journal.
+She previously worked for The Huffington Post and The Wall Street Journal.
 She earned a B.A. in public policy and certificate in policy journalism and media studies from Duke University, and studied science, ethics and policy while at the University of Oxford.

 Tracy Qiu is the social media and marketing guru and a partner for LTNS.
 She grew up eating rice noodle and it became a lifelong passion for her to find the best rice noodle dishes anywhere she goes.
 She was born in Guangxi and frequently traveled to Yunnan to visit her relatives when she was young.
 The local noodle dishes from the two provinces have influenced her taste for bold flavors and fresh ingredients.
 Rice noodles were literally her breakfast every day until she left China at the age of 15.
 It was a depressing day when she realized there was no such thing as a "rice noodle shop" in America, like there was everywhere in her hometown.
 You can only imagine how excited she is to help bring one to New York.